rust-lang/rfcs/text/3371-cargo-target-base-dir.md

 This is mitigated by having `CARGO_TARGET_DIR` entirely override `CARGO_TARGET_BASE_DIR`, so an external tool can set it and go on its way.
 Also, having `cargo` set `CARGO_TARGET_DIR` when inside a workspace where `CARGO_TARGET_BASE_DIR` is used will help current tools (those not yet using `cargo metadata`) continue working without trouble.

+## Hitting windows path length limits

+Depending on what naming scheme is used (e.g., a very long hash), we could hit the Windows path length limits if not careful.

+A mitigation for this is recommending a short prefix (in `CARGO_TARGET_BASE_DIR`) and using a has that doesn't include that many characters but those are only mitigations and do not fully fix the underlying problem.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives